 Why Choose Us?

 - We are powerful advocates for our clients.
 We have the passion to stand up for your rights and recover monetary damages after experiencing loss.

-- We are proud to handle cases for surviving family members in Florida.
+- We are proud to handle wrongful death cases for surviving members in Florida.
 Our firm has helped clients through difficult times since its foundation in 2002.

-- We accept wrongful death claims on a contingency fee basis.
+- We accept claims on a contingency fee basis.
 We do not charge any fees or costs unless we succeed in recovering compensation.